spion/hashtable-latencies/README.md

 Want to build low-latency, memory-intensive services in a GCed language?
 Use OCaml (or Reason if you prefer the syntax).

+# Todo

+Explore how OCaml manages to achieve this.
+Try longer-running tests that will force the GC even if the maximum heap size is large.

 [rii]: https://github.com/facebook/reason/blob/master/README.md#install-stable
 [his]: http://docs.haskellstack.org/en/stable/README/#how-to-install
 [swiftenv]: https://github.com/Zewo/Zewo#swiftenv